Mental status examination: Delusions

 A delusion has three essential qualities: it can be defined as "a false, unshakeable idea or belief (1) which is out of keeping with the patient's educational, cultural and social background (2) ... held with extraordinary conviction and subjective certainty (3)", and is a core feature of psychotic disorders.
 For instance an alliance to a particular political party, or sports team would not be considered a delusion in some societies.

 The patient's delusions may be described within the SEGUE PM mnemonic as: somatic, erotomanic delusions, grandiose delusions, unspecified delusions, envious delusions (cf. delusional jealousy), persecutory or paranoid delusions, or multifactorial delusions.
 There are several other forms of delusions, these include descriptions such as: delusions of reference, or delusional misidentification, or delusional memories (e.g., "I was a lamb last year") among others.

-Delusional symptoms can be reported as on a continuum from: full symptoms (with no insight), partial symptoms (where they may start questioning these delusions), nil symptoms (where symptoms are resolved), or after complete treatment there are still delusional symptoms or ideas that could develop into delusions you can characterize this as residual symptoms.
+Delusional symptoms can be reported as on a continuum from full symptoms (with no insight), partial symptoms (where they may start questioning these delusions) to nil symptoms (where symptoms are resolved).
+Delusional symptoms or ideas that remain after complete treatment and could develop into delusions can be characterized as residual symptoms.

 Delusions can suggest several diseases such as schizophrenia, schizophreniform disorder, brief psychotic disorder, mania, depression with psychotic features, or delusional disorders.
 One can differentiate delusional disorders from schizophrenia for example by the age of onset for delusional disorders being older with a more complete and unaffected personality, where the delusion may only partially impact their life and be fairly encapsulated off from the rest of their formed personalityfor example, believing that a spider lives in their hair, but this belief not affecting their work, relationships, or education.
 Whereas schizophrenia typically arises earlier in life with a disintegration of personality and a failure to cope with work, relationships, or education.

 Other features differentiate diseases with delusions as well.
 Delusions may be described as mood-congruent (the delusional content in keeping with the mood), typical of manic or depressive psychosis, or mood-incongruent (delusional content not in keeping with the mood) which are more typical of schizophrenia.
 Delusions of control, or passivity experiences (in which the individual has the experience of the mind or body being under the influence or control of some kind of external force or agency), are typical of schizophrenia.
 Examples of this include experiences of thought withdrawal, thought insertion, thought broadcasting, and somatic passivity.
 Schneiderian first rank symptoms are a set of delusions and hallucinations which have been said to be highly suggestive of a diagnosis of schizophrenia.
 Delusions of guilt, delusions of poverty, and nihilistic delusions (belief that one has no mind or is already dead) are typical of depressive psychosis.